Cookie Consent by Free Privacy Policy Generator

 System Leadership within Warwickshire

-The DFE document Schools Causing Concern September 2020 is clear on the Role of the Local Authority.
+The DFE document Schools Causing Concern Support and intervention in schools statutory guidance is clear on the Role of the Local Authority.
 Their role is to have the overview of the performance of all schools in the Local Authority and ensure all Warwickshire children are educated in a good or better school.
 In understanding the performance of schools they can then work with partners to ensure appropriate and targeted support is in place and will have impact.

 Beyond this statutory guidance, local authorities have considerable freedom as to how they deliver their statutory responsibilities.
 Local authorities should act as champions of high standards of education across their schools, and in doing so should: